r3kapig/writeup/20200507-De1taCTF-BroadcastTest/README.md

 >>W/ArrayMap: New hash -1841832101 is before end of array hash -1212575282 at index 1 key ��command��������getflag����
 ```

-So the question is Bundle use Arraymap, whose order is decisided by hash of key.
+So the question is Bundle use Arraymap, whose order is decided by hash of the key.
-We change the key, so the hash changed.
+We change the key, the hash is changed.
-It is lower than the hash of key of Message.
+It needs to be lower than the hash of key of Message.
-We don't care it before.

 Here is the source:

 ```java